An energy stable and conservative multiplicative dynamical low-rank discretization for the Su-Olson problem: Introduction

 where $\{X_i : i=1,..,r \}$ are the orthonormal basis functions in space and $\{V_j : j=1,..,r \}$ the orthonormal basis functions in direction.
 This splitting can be understood as a continuous analogue to the singular value decomposition of a matrix, explaining why $\mathbf{S} = (S_{ij}) \in \mathbb{R}^{r \times r}$ is called the coefficient or coupling matrix and $r$ the rank of this approximation.
+However, note that the matrix $\mathbf{S}$ is not required to be diagonal.
 The time evolution of the low-rank factors is then determined by a projection of the equation onto the tangent space of the low-rank solution manifold.
 Integrators that ensure that the solution stays on the low-rank manifold while being robust to small singular values (otherwise this may lead to enormous restrictions on the choice of the time step size \cite{kieri2016discretized}) are the \textit{projector-splitting} \cite{lubich2014projector}, the \textit{(augmented) basis update \& Galerkin} (BUG) \cite{ceruti2022unconventional, ceruti2022rank}, and the \textit{parallel integrator} \cite{ceruti2024parallel}.
-Extensions to schemes with proven second-order robust error bounds are available for the augmented BUG \cite{ceruti2024secondorderBUG} as well as for the parallel integrator \cite{kusch2024secondorderparallel}.